Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Dynamo principles

-The first term on the right is the Poynting flux ${\bf S}=(1/4\pi) {\bf B}\times ({\bf v} \times {\bf B})$, which is the energy via the electromagnetic field through a surface into or out of the system across the closed boundary surface $\partial V$ (ignorable if the stellar wind does not take too much power away compared to the total).
+The first term on the right is the \indexit{Poynting flux}Poynting flux ${\bf S}=(1/4\pi) {\bf B}\times ({\bf v} \times {\bf B})$, which is the energy via the electromagnetic field through a surface into or out of the system across the closed boundary surface $\partial V$ (ignorable if the stellar wind does not take too much power away compared to the total).
 The second term is the dissipative loss (assuming here that $\eta_{\rm }$ is uniform).
-The final term shows that the magnetic energy in the system can be maintained against the dissipative losses only of there are sufficient flows working against --~{\em i.e.,} have an antiparallel component relative to~-- the Lorentz force ${\bf F}=(1/c) {\bf j}\times {\bf B}$. \activity{Work through how Eq.~(\ref{eq:dynamoenergy}) is obtained by taking the dot product of Eq.~(\ref{induction}) with ${\bf B}$, integrating over the total volume of the system, and assuming no Poynting flux or currents (or at most only a force-free field) leave the volume.
+The final term shows that the magnetic energy in the system can be maintained against the dissipative losses only if there are sufficient flows working against --~{\em i.e.,} have an antiparallel component relative to~-- the Lorentz force ${\bf F}=(1/c) {\bf j}\times {\bf B}$. \activity{{\em Show:} Work through how Eq.~(\ref{eq:dynamoenergy}) is obtained by taking the dot product of Eq.~(\ref{induction}) with ${\bf B}$, integrating over the total volume of the system, and assuming no Poynting flux or currents (or at most only a force-free field) leave the volume.
 Use vector identities (${\bf a} \cdot ( {\bf \nabla} \times {\bf b}) = ({\bf \nabla} \times {\bf a}) \cdot {\bf b} - {\bf \nabla} \cdot ({\bf a} \times {\bf b})$, ${\bf a}\cdot ({\bf b}\times{\bf c})={\bf b}\cdot({\bf c}\times{\bf a})$), Eq.~(\ref{eq:bfieldeq}), and Gauss's theorem.
-For other vector calculus identities, see \href{https://en.wikipedia.org/wiki/Vector_calculus_identities}{here}.}
+Note that there is a summary of vector calculus identities in Table~\ref{tab:vecident} and more on \href{https://en.wikipedia.org/wiki/Vector_calculus_identities}{vector calculus identities} on Wikipedia.}